deadpixxl/userscripts/README.md

 # userscripts

-A collection of userscripts I've made for use with Tampermonkey.
+A collection of my UserScripts.